Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 ### Use typing.Protocol for structural subtyping

-PEP 544 introduced the `Protocol` type.
+[PEP 544](https://peps.python.org/pep-0544/) introduced the `Protocol` type.
 The `Protocol` type helps Python support _structural subtyping_ or "static duck typing".
 In other words, when looking at whether two types are compatible, the actual structure and capabilities are more important than the name of type.

 A `Protocol` type can be defined by one or more methods, and a type checker will verify that those methods are implemented where a protocol type is specified.

-Below we create a `SupportsFly` protocol class which expects a `fly()` method on compatible types being passed into `ascend()`:
+Below we create a `SupportsFly` protocol class which expects a `fly()` method on compatible types being passed into `ascend()`.

 ```python
 # from typing import Protocol  # Python >=3.8